Anthem

 by Ayn Rand

 Anthem by Ayn Rand is assigned in US schools at grades 8–12, with a Lexile measure of 880L.
+It appears across 1 curriculum reference, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where Anthem is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.